-Guests must bring several of their own amenities, including food, cooking utensils, sleeping bags, sleeping pads, towels, dish soap, matches, a first aid kit, toilet paper and garbage bags.
+Guests must bring several of their own amenities, including food, preferred cooking utensils, sleeping bags or preferred bedding, towels, dish soap, matches, a first aid kit, toilet paper and garbage bags.

 There is no water available at the site.
 Guests must bring water for drinking, cooking and washing.
 A vault toilet is located on the premises.

 A forest of lodgepole pine provides the backdrop for this area, with the beautiful, spring-fed Fall River flowing adjacent to the cabin.
 Clear and cold, it originates two miles northwest of Pringle Falls and winds its way northeast to join the mighty Deschutes River.

 Towering nearby peaks, designated wilderness and remnants of volcanic activity in the area showcase ecosystems typical of central Oregon.

 Wildlife in the area abounds, including deer, native fish and migratory birds.
 These species, along with many others, depend on surrounding undeveloped wilderness, clean streams and diverse forests to live.

 Lava Lands Visitor Center in Bend, Oregon, and the unique geological landscape of Newberry National Volcanic Monument draw visitors to the region.